|

 what I did, I would have no effect on the outcome of this contest.

-Then I began to feel worse when I realized that because of me, my team was forced to play 3 on 4.
-Why they had
+I felt worse when I realized that my team was forced to play 3 on 4.

-had stacked the teams and put Murphy and Tomjanovich together along
+had stacked the teams being putting All-Stars Murphy and Tomjanovich together

-with Meriweather and guess who.
+as a way to compensate for being stuck with me.
 Murphy and Rudy T couldn't miss.

-Playing make it-take it, the two superstars hit six shots in a row.
+Playing a style known as "make it - take it", the two superstars hit six shots in a row.

-They were so good, even two guys couldn't stop them.
+They were so good, the double team defense couldn't stop either of them.

 Still worried about getting knocked down by one of the